Piterden/vue-crossword/README.md

 ## Usage

+1. Find a grid with only white and black squares.
+2. Press `Fill words`.
+3. Press `Auto fill`.

 There are a few simple rules:

 - Generated forms of vertical and horizontal questions allow you to fill cells inside them with letters.